Is EngSci For Me?

 Gerstein Reading Room [Source]

-Gerstein is just East of King’s College Circle, and it is less than a five-minute walk from Sandford Fleming.
+Gerstein is just east of King’s College Circle, less than a five-minute walk from Sandford Fleming.
 There are group study rooms available for booking and computer stations for individual use.

-Gerstein has an extensive science and engineering collection from textbooks to research papers and more.
-You can browse the collection on their website, find physical copies on the basement floor, or ask a Librarian for help with research.
+Gerstein has an extensive science and engineering collection from textbooks to research papers, and more.
+You can browse the collection on their website, find physical copies on the basement floors, or ask a librarian for help with research.

-Gerstein also has a 3D-printing studio complete with 3D printers and scanners.
-Located in the Mobile Application Development Lab (MADLab), the service is available for all valid University of Toronto T-Card holders.
-For instructions on how to submit print jobs, click here
+Gerstein also has a 3D printing studio located in the Mobile Application Development Lab (MADLab), the service is available for all valid University of Toronto TCard holders.

 Robarts Library